EsraGurbuz/EsraGurbuz/README.md

 > “Even the smallest person can change the course of the future.” – Galadriel ✨
 > “I live my life a quarter mile at a time.” – Dom Toretto 🏎️
 > “Every adventure requires a first step.” – Alice 🐇

+---

+## 🎲 Fun Fact

+I may not be the coolest software engineering student,
+but if you ask the coolest software engineering student,
+they will tell you that I am the coolest. 😎